Influencers 4: Rory Miller

 Rory Miller is a US corrections officer turned martial arts author and instructor whose work focuses on real-world violence rather than sport or tradition.

-I first saw his works whilst browsing the site of a well-known Chinese martial artist called Dr Yang, Jwing-Ming, who practises the Chinese martial arts and runs a publishing company, YMAA.
+I first saw his works while browsing the site of a well-known Chinese martial artist called Dr Yang, Jwing-Ming, who practises the Chinese martial arts and runs a publishing company, YMAA.

 Here’s a summary of Rory’s ideas: